Murder of Kate Bushell: Murder

 On the day of the murder, Bushell had gone shopping with her mum in Exeter city centre.
-At 4:30 p.m. she left her house to walk Gemma, her next-door neighbour's dog.
+At 4:30 p.m. she left her house to walk Gemma, her next-door neighbours' dog.
 At 4:55 p.m., a father and his children who were out walking at the same time passed Bushell as she walked her dog up Exwick Lane.
 A mother and her daughter driving down the lane at 5:00 p.m. reported passing Bushell and her dog as they drove towards Exwick.
 They noted that she was looking straight at them, which they thought was unusual, and slightly further up the road they saw a man stood by a small blue van that was parked on the southern side of the lane.
 It was parked facing away from Exwick, and police believe it may have been a blue Vauxhall Astra van.
 The witnesses questioned what the man was doing there, and said after they heard of the murder that they felt guilty that they had not gone back to help Bushell in some way.
 The location this sighting was reported was only 100 yd from where Bushell was found murdered, and it was the last sighting of her alive.
 The sighting was also made only minutes before Bushell's murder took place.
 About a quarter of an hour before this sighting was made, two other witnesses had driven down the lane and seen a blue Ford Fiesta parked in the opposite direction, and it was not known whether this was the same vehicle.
 The man did not come forward and neither he or his vehicle were traced.

 Half an hour after Bushell was found dead and half a mile away, a man was seen running from the direction of the lane into Cornflower Hill in Exwick, while the police helicopter was circling above.
 Police did not know for sure if the sighting of the man was connected, and when Bushell's murder was featured on Crimewatch in January 1998 they appealed for him to come forward.
 He never did.